Fe-Bell/OpenDBF/README.md

 ![.NET Core](https://github.com/Fe-Bell/OpenDBF/workflows/.NET%20Core/badge.svg)

 # OpenDBF
-The Open Database Framework is free and open source database library based on object serialization to file.
+The Open Database Framework is a free and open source database library based on object serialization to file.

 OpendDBF is a child project of [ReflectXMLDB](https://github.com/Fe-Bell/ReflectXMLDB/).